 Visibility – size matters!
 On Pinterest, long, tall images command the show taking up the most visual real estate in the Pinterest feed.
-To create pins that generate action, I create images that are 735 pixels x 1102 pixels, I’m also experimenting with 735 pixels by 735 pixels.
+To create pins that generate action, I create images that are 1000 pixels x 1500 pixels or 2:3 ratio.
 While this size might not be optimal for your blog, you can create a pin on Pinterest with your custom graphic and embed your pin into your blog post.

 Beautiful image Taking the time to create a stunning pin can be the difference between success and failure of your content.
 The ideal Pinterest image is:

 - Has minimal text

 - Doesn't include a call to action on the image

 Be searchable Individual pins and whole Pinterest boards can rank well in Google search.
 When you create your image, make sure you give it a great title that will help people find your content on Google.

 Steps to pin a graphic:

 - Add your custom Pinterest image with your branding and website on it.